ubaldot/dymoval/docs/source/some_theory_index/model_validation.rst

 What is model validation?
 =========================

-*If you are already familiar with the concept of model validation you can skip this Section.*

 Imagine you are developing an innovative product or process.
 At various stages, you need to test it.
 Based on the test outcomes, you adjust your development direction.
 This cycle of development and testing continues